stratosida/ida-regression/README.md

 3. Data screening
 4. Initial data reporting
 5. Updating/refining the statistical analysis plan
-6. Reporting of IDA findings in research papers
+6. Reporting of IDA findings in research papers [Ref 2]

 For our objective, we assume that meta data exist and data cleaning has already been done.
 We created hypothetical statistical analyses plans for each of the data sets.